tssaini369/Exact-Match-PDF-Download/README.md

 - **Support**: For issues, contact the author via the WordPress plugin repository or email.

 == Usage ==
-- The plugin requires a valid license or a 3-day trial to function.
+- The plugin requires a valid license to function.
-- Activate a license or start a trial via the Freemius opt-in prompt during plugin activation.
+- Activate a license via the Freemius opt-in prompt during plugin activation.

 == Licensing ==
 This plugin is distributed under a proprietary commercial license.
 Please refer to the `license.txt` file included in the plugin directory for full terms and conditions.